-Here $y{it}$ is the outcome variable for individual i at time t, $S_i$ is an indicator for a single mother, $D_t$ is the indicator for the Covid-19 pandemic, and Kidit is a vector of two dummy variables grouping households by age of their youngest child into two groups: pre-K (<5) and school age (5-17).
-The vector Xit consists of the same control variables as in the earlier regressions.
-We run this regression on a sample consisting only of mothers with kids up to the age of 18 (below 20 in Spain); here we are interested in the coefficients $\kappa_3$ on the interaction of Si, Dt and Kidit, which captures the difference in the impact of the pandemic on single mothers versus mothers living with a partner by child age.
+Here y{it} is the outcome variable for individual i at time t, S_i is an indicator for a single mother, D_t is the indicator for the Covid-19 pandemic, and \mathbf{Kid}{it} is a vector of two dummy variables grouping households by age of their youngest child into two groups: pre-K (<5) and school age (5-17).22 The vector \mathbf{X}{it} consists of the same control variables as in the earlier regressions.
+We run this regression on a sample consisting only of mothers with kids up to the age of 18 (below 20 in Spain); here we are interested in the coefficients κ_3 on the interaction of S_i , D_t and \mathbf{Kid}{it} , which captures the difference in the impact of the pandemic on single mothers versus mothers living with a partner by child age.

-&lt;sup>21In Spain, the group of school age children includes children up to the age of 19, based on the available age brackets in the Spanish micro data set.
+22In Spain, the group of school age children includes children up to the age of 19, based on the available age brackets in the Spanish micro data set.